A journey to the west of Tibet.

-Budget Kailash Group Tour Departure dates: August 31st 2017
+Budget Kailash Group Tour Departure dates: June 21st and August 18th 2018

 Mt.
 Kailash, which is known as the Precious Jewel of Snows in Tibetan, is considered by Buddhists to be the abode of the deity Chakrasamvara.
 It is said that if one does 108 circumambulations, one will reach enlightenment.
 The great Tibetan poet-saint Milarepa once declared, “There is no place more powerful for practice, more blessed, or more marvelous than this.
 May all pilgrims and practitioners be welcome!”

 2. By train from any city in China;

 - Mt.
 Kailash trek

 - Lake Manasarovar, Peiku Tso, and Yamdrok

 - Tibetan people, wild animals, yaks and sheep